Our guide to the best picnic spots in Newcastle and Lake Macquarie

 Warners Bay Foreshore

-Bringing a takeaway feed or a packed picnic to Warners Bay Foreshore on a warm evening is quintessential Lake Macquarie experience.
-There's plenty of spots on the grass or on tables along this stretch of the lake to enjoy a picnic while you relax and admire the lake at sunset.
+Bringing a takeaway feed or a packed picnic to Warners Bay Foreshore on a warm evening is a quintessential Lake Macquarie experience.
+There's plenty of grassy picnic spots or grab a table along this stretch of the lake and those endless water views.